-Variations in Mid-Pleistocene glacial-interglacial cycles: insights from osmium isotopes
+Variations in Mid-Pleistocene glacial-interglacial cycles: insights from osmium isotopes (Goss and Rooney, 2023)

 The reconstruction of Pleistocene glacial cycles from oxygen isotope records identifies dramatic changes in both global climate and ice sheet size.
 The Mid-Pleistocene Transition (MPT) is an interval during which ice sheets underwent a major transition from temporally symmetrical 41 thousand-year (kyr) cycles in the Early-Middle Pleistocene to broadly asymmetrical 100-kyr cycles in the Middle-Late Pleistocene.
 Both the timing of this transition and the proposed triggers responsible for the transition remain contentious.
 Herein, we use variations in seawater osmium isotope values over an 800 kyr interval to evaluate the impact of changes in the basal substrate beneath the Laurentide Ice Sheet in driving this transition.
 Our data identify a lithological shift across the Mid-Pleistocene Transition beneath the Laurentide Ice Sheet that resulted in a marked change in chemical weathering flux and composition to the ocean.
 We also identify a distinctive pulse of glacially weathered material reaching the central North Atlantic, likely during the first Heinrich event in response to the MPT.

 Quantifying Geomorphological Response to Climate-Change Induced River Piracy, Yukon, Canada